Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/t/Trilinos/README.md

 -   Based more on the Cray scripts for installing the former TPSL and some other libraries.

 ### Version 13.4.1 for cpeGNU 23.04

 - Update based on the easyconfig from version 13.4.1

+### Version 15.1.1 for cpeGNU 24.03

+-   No information available on how this EasyConfig was built.

+    The version was purpose-built for a specific user, but the EasyConfig can be used as a template to create your own installation.

+-   For 25.03: It turned out that the variables used to point to netCDF were the wrong ones;
+    they have been changed.